 Alamo Institutes Co-Curricular Programming

 The Department of Student Life has collaborated with our Academic faculty to produce a series of co-curricular programming within each institute that helps extend student learning outside of the classroom.
-Activities, events, and information is provided to students on both of our campuses and via our online clubs (in AlamoSync).
+Activities, events, and information are provided to students on both of our campuses and via our online clubs (in AlamoSync).
 Examples of co-curricular activities include:

 - Institute Mixers